apache/spark/docs/code.rst

 inherit a whole lot of attributes and method that way.
 Refer to the BaseOperator documentation for more details.

+There are 3 main types of operators:

+- Operators that performs an **action**, or tells another system to perform an action
+- **Transfer** operators move data from a system to another
+- **Sensors** are a certain type of operators that will keep running until a certain criteria is met.
+Things like a specific file landing in HDFS or S3, a partition appearing in Hive, or a specific time of the day.
+Sensors are derived from ``BaseSensorOperator`` and run a poke method at a specified ``poke_interval`` until it returns ``True``.

 .. automodule:: airflow.operators
     :show-inheritance:
     :members: